omgnetwork/omgnetwork.github.io/docs/use-cases/wallet.md

 ![](/img/wallet/09.png)

+2. Each withdrawal has to be processed separately.
+That's why suggesting your users to merge UTXOs first is a great UX pattern.
+Note, you can't mix different ERC20 tokens during a single UTXO merge so plan your UI accordingly to match this behavior.

-2. A good practice for Layer 2 UX is to notify users (via both UI and push notification) when the challenge period has already passed and you can withdraw your funds back to the Ethereum network.
+3. A good practice for Layer 2 UX is to notify users (via both UI and push notification) when the challenge period has already passed and you can withdraw your funds back to the Ethereum network.

 ![](/img/wallet/10.png)